 Council Tax Exceptional Circumstances Payment Scheme

-If you experience exceptional circumstances of financial hardship, then you may be able to claim some discretionary assistance with your council tax.
-This is not a cash payment, but an account balancing payment to help manage a debt.
+Residents who suffer exceptional circumstances of financial hardship can seek help with paying their council tax.
+You won’t receive a cash payment, but an account balancing payment can help manage your debt.

 Our budget for this is limited so the help available will be for a set period and amount.

-As a condition of any award you may be signposted to our third party partners who can offer support, advice and guidance to help you manage to pay your share of this local tax on an ongoing basis.
+As a condition of any award you may be signposted to our third party partners.
+Our partners can offer support, advice and guidance to help you manage to pay your share of this local tax on an ongoing basis.

 As part of the form, you must provide proof of your income and expenditure.
 This includes bank statements for all accounts you have including: